djbristow/RAILS-HW/ReadMe.md

 # Version
 * 1.1.0 - 4/18/2020

-RAILS-HW conatins the hardware designs specifically supporting the RAILS project.
+RAILS-HW contains the hardware designs specifically supporting the RAILS project.
 For further information see http://kjcrr.org/rails

+The hardware designs were developed using KiCad.
+For further information see https://www.kicad-pcb.org

 ## License